snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/deprecation-microsoft-search-bing.md

 ## What's happening to bookmarks?

-Editorial bookmarks (bookmarks that an IT admin has curated) will continue to work on the other Microsoft Search entry points (Microsoft365.com, Office.com, SharePoint Online, and the Edge for Business address bar).
+Editorial bookmarks (bookmarks that an IT admin has curated) will continue to work on the other Microsoft Search entry points.
+These include Microsoft365.com, Office.com, SharePoint Online, and the Edge for Business address bar.

 Today, Microsoft Search also recommends bookmarks based on your organization's SharePoint links.
 After March 31, Microsoft Search will no longer recommend bookmarks.